Critical Influence of Overparameterization on Sharpness-aware Minimization: Background

-where $f: \R^d \rightarrow \R$ is the objective function to minimize, and $x \in \R^d$ is the optimization variable.
-Based on recent observations that indicate a correlation between the sharpness of $f$ at a minimum and its generalization error \citep{keskar2017on,dziugaite2017computing,jiang2019fantastic}, \citet{foret2020sharpness} suggest to turn (\ref{eq:optimization}) into a min-max problem of the following form
+Let us consider the general unconstrained optimization problem: where $f: \R^d \rightarrow \R$ is the objective function to minimize, and $x \in \R^d$ is the optimization variable.
+Based on recent studies that indicate a strong correlation between the sharpness of $f$ at a minimum and its generalization error \citep{keskar2017on,dziugaite2017computing,jiang2019fantastic}, \citet{foret2020sharpness} suggest to turn (\ref{eq:optimization}) into a min-max problem of the following form

-where $\epsilon$ and $\rho$ denote some perturbation added to $x$ and its norm, respectively.
-Thus, the goal is now to seek $x$ that minimizes $f$ in its entire $\epsilon$-neighborhood, such that the objective landscape becomes locally flat.
-Taking the first-order Talyor approximation of $f$ at $x$ and solving for optimal $\epsilon^\star$ gives the following update rule for SAM: \paragraph{Related work}
+where $\epsilon$ and $\rho$ denote some perturbation added to $x$ and its norm bound, respectively.
+Thus, the goal is now to seek $x$ that minimizes $f$ in its $\epsilon$-neighborhood, such that the objective landscape becomes locally flat.
+Taking the first-order Talyor approximation of $f$ at $x$ and solving for optimal $\epsilon^\star$ gives the following update rule for SAM:

-The effectiveness of SAM on improving generalization has been verified in the literature across different settings \citep{chenvision, kaddour2022flat, bahri2022sharpness}.
-Subsequent works have analyzed various aspects of SAM including convergence rate \citep{andriushchenko2022towards, mi2022make, si2023practical} and implicit bias \citep{compagnoni2023sde, wensharpness,andriushchenko2024sharpness}.
-Our work takes a closer look at the effect of overparameterization on SAM, which was left unattended in the literature despite its importance.